I provided snippets of my experience living and working in Łódź when I reviewed David Jackson’s book, Classrooms and Barrooms.

 Evidently luckless in the northern part of the Śródmieście district, I moved to the southern part.

 My new street was called Kpt.
 Franciszka Żwirki.
 It was on one of the main tram lines in Łódź.
 Interestingly, the sound of trams running by my flat every few minutes or so didn’t bother me one jot.
-They woke me up early every morning for about a week.
+They woke me up early every morning for the first few weeks.
 After that, I slept like a log despite the continuous rumbling noises.

 So, Kpt.
 Franciszka Żwirki Street it was.
 Franciszek Żwirko was an esteemed Polish sport and military aviator at the start of the twentieth century.
 In many Polish cities, you may notice that it’s not Żwirki Street but “Żwirki i Wigury”.
 Stanisław Wigura was also an aviation enthusiast. Żwirko and Wigura flew together and took part in many plane contests.
 Sadly, the pair died in 1932 when they crashed in their RWD-6 whilst flying to an air event in Prague.